Featured Researcher: Odile Smith – Bristol Myers Squibb

-Odile Smith serves as vice president and site head for the company’s Devens, MA, facility.
-The Devens site includes three distinct manufacturing facilities: a Large-Scale Cell Culture Facility focused on commercial production, a Single Use Facility strategically optimized for clinical supply and commercial launch, and a Cell Therapy Facility focused on CAR-T production to support cancer patients.
+Odile Smith serves as vice president and site head for the company’s Devens, Massachusetts facility.
+The Devens site includes three distinct manufacturing facilities: a large-scale cell culture facility focused on commercial production, a single-use facility strategically optimized for clinical supply and commercial launch, and a cell therapy facility focused on CAR T production to support cancer patients.

 Beyond her site operational responsibilities, Odile enjoys an additional role representing Bristol Myers Squibb in the community, such as interacting with local officials, government agencies and community organizations.
 She also plays a crucial leadership role for the site’s many employees in building an inclusive culture that encourages all to pursue innovative ideas, develop leadership capabilities and gain valuable, diverse experience to shape their careers.

 The Devens site has grown rapidly over the past decade from its start focused solely on large-scale, commercial biologics manufacturing, and today is a growing campus of more than 1,100 employees.
 A ribbon cutting, which heralded the next phase of growth at Devens, was held at the site in November 2021 for a new cell therapy facility.

 In 2022, Odile was awarded Worchester Business Journal’s Outstanding Women in Business Award for her leadership at the Devens site and her contributions to the local life sciences community.

 Reflecting on the future plans for cell therapy manufacturing and the broad combination of capabilities of the Devens site, Odile said it’s a facility that offers tremendous opportunities for employees.